yt-project/old-blog/content/post/Relicensing.rst

 overall it is going to be a positive change for the community.

 When I originally created yt in the Summer of 2006 (then called Raven) I placed it under the then-new GPLv3 license.
-This license brought with it an idealogy that I support -- free (as in freedom) and open source software, and attempts to ensure that the spread of software spreads those freedoms as well.
+This license brought with it an ideology that I support -- free (as in freedom) and open source software, and attempts to ensure that the spread of software spreads those freedoms as well.
 This is done through terms of licensing; while there are several subtleties to how this